 In 1998 the club dropped the location part of it’s name going by the name MetroStars from then until the team’s sale to Red Bull.
 The new MetroStars logo (above right) appeared in 2003 and lasted until 2005.

-In my opinion, New York Metro would have been a great name.
+I mean Empire SC would have been amazing but New York Metro would have been great as well.
 With or without an FC.

 San Jose Earthquakes